andreitdr/SethDiscordBot/README.md

 From here on, start coding.
-When your plugin is done, build it as any DLL project then add it to the following path `{bot_executable}/Data/Plugins/<optional subfolder>/[plugin name].dll` Then, reload bot and execute command `lp` in the console.
+When your plugin is done, build it as any DLL project then add it to the following path `{bot_executable}/Data/Plugins/<optional subfolder>/[plugin name].dll` Then, reload bot and execute command `plugin load` in the console.
 The plugin should be loaded into memory or an error is thrown if not.
 If an error is thrown, then there is something wrong in your command's code.

 ## 2. Events